ApoorvaGOR/change-point-detection-case-data/Stock Data/README.md

 ## File Format

-All datasets are provided as Microsoft Excel (`.xlsx`) workbooks and can be opened using Microsoft Excel, LibreOffice Calc, or Python libraries such as `pandas`.
+All datasets are provided as Microsoft Excel (`.xlsx`) workbooks and can be opened using Microsoft Excel, or Python libraries such as `pandas`.

 Example: